On Navier-Stokes-Korteweg and Euler-Korteweg Systems: Application to Quantum Fluids Models: Introduction

 Quantum fluid models have attracted a lot of attention in the last decades due to te variety of applications.
 Indeed, such models can be used to describe superfluids \cite{LoMo93}, quantum semiconductors \cite{FeZhou93}, weakly interacting Bose gases \cite{Grant73} and quantum trajectories of Bohmian mechanics \cite{Wyatt05}.
 Recently some dissipative quantum fluid models have been derived.
 In par\-ticular, under some assumptions and using a Chapman-Enskog expansion in Wigner equation, the authors have obtained in \cite{BruMe09} the so-called quantum Navier-Stokes model.
 Roughly spea\-king, it corresponds to the classical Navier-Stokes equations with a quantum correction term.
 The main difficulties of such models lie in the highly nonlinear structure of the third order quantum term and the proof of positivity (or non-negativity) of the particle density.
 Note that formally, the quantum Euler system corresponds to the limit of the quantum Navier-Stokes model when the viscosity coefficient tends to zero.
 This type of models belong to more general classes of models: the Navier-Stokes-Korteweg and the Euler-Korteweg systems.
 Readers interested by Korteweg type systems are referred to the following articles and books: \cite{Ko, Va, CaHi, DuSe, RoWi, Ni, HeMa} and references cited therein.

 The goal of this paper is to extend to these two Korteweg systems a recent relative entropy proposed in \cite{BNV} introduced for the compressible Navier-Stokes equations with a linear density dependent shear viscosity and a zero bulk viscosity.
 This leads for each system to the definition of what we call a dissipative solution following the concept introduced by P.-L. Lions in the incompressible setting (see \cite{L}) and later extended to the compressible framework (see \cite{FeNo, FNL, BN, S} for constant viscosities and \cite{Ha, BNV} for density dependent viscosities).
-As a consequence we obtain some weak-strong uniqueness results and as an application, we can use it to show that a global weak solution (proved in \cite{AnSp, LaVa}, which is also a disspative one) of the quantum Navier-Stokes system converges to a dissipative solution of the quantum Euler system.
-Our results will be compared to recent results in \cite{DFM, GLT} showing that we relax one hypothesis on the capillarity coefficient.
+As a consequence we obtain some weak-strong uniqueness results and as an application, we can use it to show that a global weak solution (proved in \cite{LaVa}, which is also a dissipative one) of the quantum Navier-Stokes system converges to a dissipative solution of the quantum Euler system.
+Our results will be compared to recent results in \cite{DFM, GLT} showing that we relax one hypothesis on the capillarity coefficient by introducing entropy-relative solutions of an augmented system.
+Note also the interesting paper \cite{AnSp} where the authors prove the existence of global weak solutions of the quantum-Navier-Stokes equations with a different method compared to \cite{LaVa}.
+By the way we cannot use such global weak solutions because capillarity and viscosity magnitudes are linked together in their study.
+Let us also the interesting new paper \cite{CaCaHi} where the authors investigate the long-time behavior of solutions to the isothermal Euler-Korteweg system.

 Let us now present in more details the models of interest here.
 Note that for the convenience of the reader all the operators are defined in Section \ref{annex_operators}.
 Let $\Omega=\TD^d$ be the torus in dimension $d$ (in this article $1 \leq d \leq 3$).